Skip to Main Content

 Can thermal footage be composited?

 Yes, thermal footage can be composited with visible light footage or used as creative elements.
-Post-production can enhance thermal imagery for specific visual effects or scientific presentations.
+In post, we can boost thermal visuals for special effects or scientific presentations.

 Need Thermal Imaging?